Dallin H. Oaks: Career

-Oaks also served five years as chairman of the board of directors of the Public Broadcasting Service (1979–84) and eight years as chairman of the board of directors of the Polynesian Cultural Center.
+Oaks served for five years as chairman of the board of directors of the Public Broadcasting Service (1979–84) and eight years as chairman of the board of directors of the Polynesian Cultural Center.
 Additionally, over the course of his career, Oaks served as a director of the Union Pacific Corporation and Union Pacific Railroad.

 BYU president

-After the resignation of Ernest L. Wilkinson as BYU's 7th president, Neal A. Maxwell, who was the Commissioner of the Church Educational System, created a search committee for a new president, without any good leads on candidates.
+After the resignation of Ernest L. Wilkinson as BYU's seventh president, Neal A. Maxwell, who was the commissioner of the Church Educational System, created a search committee for a new president, without any specific candidates in mind.
 Both Wilkinson and University of Utah Vice President Jerry R. Anderson recommended to Maxwell that Oaks be interviewed.
 He was offered the position and assumed his duties on August 1, 1971.
-From 1971 to 1980, Oaks served as BYU's 8th president.
-Oaks oversaw the start of the J. Reuben Clark Law School and the Graduate Business School.
-Bruce C. Hafen was the main assistant and point man to Oaks in the process of setting up the law school.
+From 1971 to 1980, Oaks served as BYU's eighth president.
+Oaks oversaw the creation of the J. Reuben Clark Law School and the Graduate Business School.
+Bruce C. Hafen was Oaks's primary assistant in the process of setting up the law school.

 Although university enrollment continued to grow and new buildings were added, neither was done at the pace of the previous administration.
 Unlike his predecessor, Oaks took a hands-off approach to the discipline of the university students specifically in relation to the Church Educational System Honor Code.
-He believed that should be delegated to the dean of students.
-Oaks was well-liked and became a popular president, contrasting the austerity of the Wilkinson administration.
+He believed that disciplinary matters should be delegated to the dean of students.
+Oaks was well-liked and became a popular president, standing in contrast with the austerity of the Wilkinson administration.
 Oaks created a Faculty Advisory Council where faculty members could be elected to the committee.
 He also instituted a three-tiered system of general education examinations for undergraduates.

 When Oaks took office as BYU president, he retained Robert K. Thomas as academic vice president and Ben E. Lewis as executive vice president, the same positions they had held under Wilkinson.
 Early in his administration, Oaks sought to delegate more authority to deans and department chairs.
 He also worked to create standardized lines of authority within the university.